Nikki Haley, Trump's main Republican rival, requests Secret Service protection | CBC News

 Swatting is the filing of false reports to the police to set off a potentially dangerous response by officers.
 Law enforcement experts see it as a form of intimidation or harassment that is increasingly being used to target prominent figures, including officials involved in the civil and criminal cases against Trump.

-The Federal Bureau of Investigation was tracking one of the hoax calls that led to the swatting incident at Haley's South Carolina home in December and intended to open a "threat assessment," according to an email obtained by Reuters in January.
+The FBI was tracking one of the hoax calls that led to the swatting incident at Haley's South Carolina home in December and intended to open a "threat assessment," according to an email obtained by Reuters in January.

 Haley has said her parents were at home during the December incident.